xen0vas/xen0vas.github.io/_posts/2020-08-19-SLAE32-assignment-#5-analyze-shellcode.md

 From **strace** output we are seeing that the **read** system call returned **3145** which will be assigned to **eax** register.
 Later on the **edx** register will be assigned with the value of **eax** register as seen below

 ```
-mov edx,eax&nbsp; &nbsp; &nbsp; &nbsp;; the returned value of read system call will be moved to edx register from eax register
+mov edx,eax ;the returned value of read system call will be moved to edx register from eax register
 ```

 Then the **eax** register will be assigned with the immediate value **0x4** which refers to the write system call as we see at the **unistd\_32.h** header file below